Skip to footer content

 PYTHON

 We use the location of our Excel file to instantiate the WorkBook class after importing it from IronXL.
-In doing so, we generate a workbook object that we can use for the Excel sheet and retrieve the spreadsheet's contents.
+In doing so, we generate a workbook object that we can use to access and retrieve the spreadsheet's contents.
 Once we've loaded it into a workbook object, we can access the Excel spreadsheet's data, including cell values, rows, and columns stored in the object.
 IronXL Excel workbooks additionally offer simple ways to make and get data from multiple Excel sheets.

-We can obtain the value of a single cell (A1), as well as tabular data such as the values of a specific row, column labels, and a list of column names.
+We can obtain the value of a single cell (e.g., A1), as well as tabular data such as the values of a specific row, column labels, and a list of column names.
 Working with data often involves looping through the rows and columns of an Excel spreadsheet.
-IronXL makes this process easier with its handy iteration techniques.
+IronXL simplifies this process with its handy iteration techniques.
 We can easily process and manipulate the data contained within the Excel sheet by iterating over each row, column index, and cell.

 How to use Python to read Excel spreadsheets: Figure 4 - Input Excel sheet

-By reading the above Excel we will get the below output from the ironXL.
+By reading the above Excel file, we will get the following output from IronXL.

 How to use Python to read Excel spreadsheets: Figure 5 - Console output from the previous code